EDCD/EDMarketConnector/README.md

 ### Credentials settings are greyed out
 You can't edit your Username/Password or EDSM Commander Name/API Key if:
 - Elite: Dangerous is at the Main Menu.
 You will be able to edit these values once you've entered the game.
+- The last time you ran Elite: Dangerous you didn't enter the game.
+You will be able to edit these values once you've entered the game.
 - Your “E:D journal file location” setting is incorrect.
 See [above](#doesnt-auto-update-or-track-systems-visited).

 ### Error: Wrong Cmdr